kevmo314/appendable/README.md

 ### Custom `fetch()` API

-For convenience, AppendableDB uses the browser's `fetch()` for fetching data files if the data and index files are specified as a string.
+For convenience, Appendable uses the browser's `fetch()` for fetching data files if the data and index files are specified as a string.
 If you wish to use your own library or wish to add your own headers, pass a callback.